wpslashcom/woofood/README.md

-# WooFood Food Ordering Plugin for WordPress
+# WooFood -  Food Ordering Plugin for WordPress

-WooFood is a powerful plugin that allows restaurants to create an online food ordering system with ease.
+WooFood is a powerful plugin that allows restaurants to create an online food ordering system with ease .
 Below are some code snippet examples to help you extend or tweak WooFood’s functionality.

-For more details on WooFood, visit the [official WooFood page](https://www.wpslash.com/plugin/woofood-food-delivery-plugin).
+For more details on WooFood, visit the [official WooFood plugin page](https://www.wpslash.com/plugin/woofood-food-delivery-plugin).

 ## Code Snippets